Nishtha2709/plasmaFinder/README.md

 # Plasma Finder
-The project aims at connecting plasma donators and receivers.
+The project aims at being a connect between plasma donors and receivers.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents